 field with the following field in the Sensible app:

-When you’re ready to integrate with your application, enable using the config with the Sensible SDKs or API by taking the following steps:
+When you’re ready to integrate with your application, enable using the config with the Sensible SDKs or API by taking the following steps:- Click Publish configuration.
+The config is still a work in progress, so click Development.
+Now you can use the query parameter

 env=development